-The lowest exhibits-only registration and seminar pricing will be available through the Tilt-Up Concrete Association as a cosponsor of World of Concrete 2024.
+The lowest exhibits-only registration and seminar pricing are available through the Tilt-Up Concrete Association as a cosponsor of World of Concrete 2024.

 January 22-25, 2024Exhibits: January 23-25

 Las Vegas, Nevada 89109-9096